 How Much Deposit Do You Need to Buy a House?

 The standard advice is "save 20%."
-But in 2026, with median house prices where they are, that's $150,000+ in most Australian cities.
+But in 2026, with median house prices where they're, that's $150,000+ in most Australian cities.

 The good news?
 You don't always need 20%.
-Here's what you actually need, what each deposit size costs, and how to decide what's right for you.
+Here's what you need, what each deposit size costs, and how to decide what's right for you.

 The 3 deposit options